 Add salt, Garam Masala (if you are using), cumin powder and baking powder to the chicken-potato mix.
 Mix it well with your hand.
 (Wear a glove.
 Your hands will smell!)
 Keep it aside.

 Heat oil in a non-stick frying pan.
-The oil should be such that your patties will be half dipped in it.
+The oil should be such that your chicken nuggets will be half dipped in it.
 When the oil is hot.
 Pick up a small amount of the mixture in your hand, flatten them between your fingers and drop them into the oil.
 Keep on dropping till your pan has just enough space to turn them and no more.
 Let them cook on medium flame.
 When one side is golden brown, turn them over and let them cook till the other side is golden too.
 Remove them on a paper towel and allow to cool.
 You can repeat with another batch.

 This recipe can be served to little children and toddlers too.
 They are perfect as finger foods and children love them.